 Certain ECMAScript statements (empty statement, variable statement, expression statement, do-while statement, continue statement, break statement, return statement, and throw statement) must be terminated with semicolons.
 Such semicolons may always appear explicitly in the source text.
-For convenience, however, such semicolons may be omitted from the source text in certain situations.
+For convenience, however, in non-strict mode, such semicolons may be omitted from the source text in certain situations.
 These situations are described by saying that semicolons are automatically inserted into the source code token stream in those situations.
+When the rules below would insert a semicolon in strict mode, the program must be statically rejected.

-7.9.1 Rules of Automatic Semicolon Insertion

-• When, as the program is parsed from left to right, a token (called the offending token) is encountered that is not allowed by any production of the grammar, then a semicolon is automatically inserted before the offending token if one or more of the following conditions is true:

-- 1. The offending token is separated from the previous token by at least one LineTerminator. - 2.
+- 9.1 Rules of Automatic Semicolon Insertion - When, as the program is parsed from left to right, a token (called the offending token) is encountered that is not allowed by any production of the grammar, then a semicolon is automatically inserted before the offending token if one or more of the following conditions is true: - 1.
+The offending token is separated from the previous token by at least one LineTerminator. - 2.
 The offending token is }. - When, as the program is parsed from left to right, the end of the input stream of tokens is encountered and the parser is unable to parse the input token stream as a single complete ECMAScript Program, then a semicolon is automatically inserted at the end of the input stream. - When, as the program is parsed from left to right, a token is encountered that is allowed by some production of the grammar, but the production is a restricted production and the token would be the first token for a terminal or nonterminal immediately following the annotation "[no LineTerminator here]" within the restricted production (and therefore such a token is called a restricted token), and the restricted token is separated from the previous token by at least one LineTerminator, then a semicolon is automatically inserted before the restricted token.